CHML

 CHML (900 AM) was a commercial radio station in Hamilton, Ontario, Canada, owned by Corus Entertainment.
-The station's long-time slogan was "Hometown Radio".
+The station's long-time slogan was "Hometown Radio" and last aired a news/talk format branded as 900 CHML..
 It went off the air on August 14, 2024 at 1 p.m., shortly after Corus announced that the station would be closing.

 Its power was 50,000 watts, the maximum for Canadian AM stations.
 It had a directional antenna with an eight-tower array.
 Its signal was oriented largely west-northwest to east-southeast, covering the Niagara Peninsula and Western New York.
 The transmitter was located between Peter's Corners and Cambridge.
 Its studios were located on Main Street West (next to Highway 403) in Hamilton's Westdale neighbourhood.
-The station last aired a news/talk format branded as 900 CHML.
+Following the closure and revocation, the former 900 AM frequency was transferred to CHIN, a multicultural radio station in Toronto, in January 2026.